 Must you be a registered member of Sacred Heart Parish in order to have your child baptized here?

-Yes, you must be a member of the parish.
+Yes, you must be a registered and active member of the parish.
 Baptisms are celebrations of the Catholic community where you worship, and so you should celebrate with your home parish.
 There are always special cases, and for good reason we are happy to work with non members to provide the sacraments of the Church to their children.
 In the case of non members, we ask for a letter of permission and delegation from the pastor of their home parish.

 We are not currently registered at any parish.
 May we register at Sacred Heart and have our child baptized there?